-Residential community development occurs throughout the WUI is dominated by closely spaced single-family parcels along with commercial and public spaces along Ute Pass Avenue.
+Residential community development occurring throughout the WUI is dominated by closely spaced single-family parcels along with commercial and public spaces along Ute Pass Avenue.
 There are approximately 700 residences and numerous outbuildings, many historic, with little to no clearance of natural fuels both on the ground and within the tree canopy (2002 CIMT).
 Most of the homes are primary residences with scattered summer homes and cabins, the majority of these homes and sheds are constructed of wood with composite roofs.
-Examples of typical construction can be seen on page 6.
+Examples of typical construction are shown on page 87.